lastrust/anyalt-widget/README.md

 | `walletConnector?`  | `WalletConnector`                             | Optional custom wallet connector         |
 | `minDepositAmount?` | `number`                                      | Minimum deposit amount in USD equivalent |

 The `widgetTemplate` prop defines the available modes for the widget, determining its functionality based on the selected option.
-It supports the following modes:
+Default value is `DEPOSIT_TOKEN` It supports the following modes:

 `TOKEN_BUY`: Enables the widget for purchasing tokens, configuring the UI and logic to facilitate token acquisition.